Harley-Davidson Museum: Corporate archives and collections

 The Harley-Davidson Motor Company's corporate archives are also housed on the museum's grounds.
 The archives supplied more than 85% of the items on display in the museum.
 Since 1915, the company's founders decided to pull one bike from the production line to be preserved in an archive.
-One motorcycle on display was recovered on a beach in British Columbia after being swept out to sea more than 4,000 miles (6,437.376 km) away in a tsunami that hit Japan in 2011.
+One motorcycle on display was recovered on a beach in British Columbia after being swept out to sea more than 4000 miles away in a tsunami that hit Japan in 2011.